malnick/specd/README.md

 ##### -ha --http-api
 Expose a HTTP/S API for dynamic interaction and integration.

-### Declarative Model
-specd is inspired by [goss](https://github.com/aelsabbahy/goss) and uses it as the backend to check the host state before enforcing state.
-The state.yaml shares similarities to the goss.yaml, as the resources are directly inherited from goss resources:

 #### state.yaml
 Declare complete system state in the state.yaml: